Strong Determinism: Consequences of Strong Determinism

-The vindication of PSR$_{nomic}$ is another characterization of the strong explanation provided by strong determinism.
-Naively, it is reasonable to expect that strongly deterministic laws also provide an explanation for every non-fundamental fact, such as the actual position of the table in front of me at a particular time.
-However, when we look at a realistic example of strong determinism, the naive expectation no longer holds.
+The vindication of PSR$_{nomic}$ shows that strong determinism is \textit{closer} to satisfy PSR than determinism is.\footnote{To be sure, it is plausible that Leibniz has in mind a stronger version of PSR: \begin{description} \item[PSR$_{nomic}^+$] There is a nomic reason for every event in spacetime, and there is a sufficient reason for the laws. \end{description} Even strong determinism is not sufficient for PSR$_{nomic}^+$, as a strongly deterministic theory does not guarantee a sufficient reason for the laws.
+Satisfying PSR$_{nomic}^+$ requires an even stronger form of determinism, which would be interesting to explore in future work.} Naively, we might expect that strongly deterministic laws also provide an explanation for every non-fundamental fact, such as the actual position of the table in front of me at a particular time.
+However, that is not always the case, as witnessed by the Everettian Wentaculus (\S5).

 (iii) \textit{Causation and counterfactuals.} Proponents of causal explanations may raise a worry.
 In many scientific contexts, the notion of causality is central to explanations.
-Causality is sometimes characterized by a counterfactual dependence theory (or the related accounts in the structural equations framework).\footnote{See \cite{sep-causation-counterfactual} for an overview.
+In philosophy of science, causality is sometimes characterized by a counterfactual dependence theory (or the related accounts in the structural equations framework).\footnote{See \cite{sep-causation-counterfactual} for an overview.
 There are problems of taking such an account as the analysis of causation.
-But even so, the counterfactual dependence theory seems to capture an important aspect of causation for the purposes of deliberation, manipulation, and scientific modeling.
-I thank David Danks for discussions here.} As a first approximation, we say that event $A$ is a cause for event $C$ just in case $C$ counterfactually depends on $A$:
+But even so, the counterfactual dependence theory seems to capture an important aspect of causation for the purposes of deliberation, manipulation, and scientific modeling. } As a first approximation, we say that event $A$ is a cause for event $C$ just in case $C$ counterfactually depends on $A$:

 where $\counterfactual$ denotes the counterfactual conditional.
 The counterfactuals in such models are not counterlegals, as the causal structure should not outrun the nomic one.
-A \textit{prima facie} problem arises on a strong determinism because there are no counterfactual possibilities (the nomological state space is a singleton).
-Consequently, on the standard semantics, the relevant counterfactuals are all vacuously true, rendering the surprising result that every event causes every other event.
-This raises the question whether we can even make sense of causation and counterfactuals in a strongly deterministic theory.